ManhTrinhNguyen/Kubernetes-on-AWS-EKS-/README.md

  - Same way created Kubernetes credential using Kubeconfig that Kubernetes admin user is using .
 So basically have all the Permission to execute stuff and configure stuff in Kubernetes .
 An Alternative here would be to create a Jenkins user in Kubernetes .
 In Kubernetes user are called Service Account .
 So basically create a Jenkins Service account and give it only the Permission that Jenkins needs which is just deploying a new Application , create deployment kind and maybe some other stuff .
 For example if it doesn't need to delete anything I may limit permission of the Jenkins service account and then I would create Credentials for Jenkins user inside K8 Cluster with user token

-### Complete CI/CD Pipeline with EKS And Dockerhub
+## Complete CI CD Pipeline with EKS And Dockerhub

 **Pipeline from previous module**